-- Median earnings.
-This is the median earnings for full-time workers.
+- Median household earnings.
 Data comes from the Census Bureau’s 2017 1-year American Community Survey.

-- Five-year change in median earnings.
-This is the percentage change in median earnings for full-time workers from 2013 to 2017.
+- Five-year change in median household earnings.
+This is the percentage change in median household earnings from 2013 to 2017.
 Data comes from the Census Bureau’s 2017 and 2013 1-year American Community Surveys.

-- Median rent as a percentage of full-time workers’ earnings.
+- Median rent as a percentage of household earnings.
 Data comes from the Census Bureau’s 2017 1-year American Community Survey.